mindspore-ai/docs/docs/mindspore/programming_guide/source_en/enable_mixed_precision.md

 This document describes the computation process by using examples of automatic and manual mixed precision.

+## MindSpore Mixed-precision

-## Automatic Mixed Precision
+### Automatic Mixed Precision

-To use the automatic mixed precision, you need to invoke API `Model`, which takes the network to be trained and the optimizer as the input.
-This API converts the operators of the entire network into FP16 operators (except the `BatchNorm` and Loss operators).
+To use the automatic mixed-precision, you need to call the `Model` API to transfer the network to be trained and optimizer as the input.
+This API converts the network model operators into FP16 operators.

-The procedure of using automatic mixed precision by API `Model` is as follows:
+> Due to precision problems, the `BatchNorm` operator and operators involved in loss still use FP32.

 1. Introduce the MindSpore model API `Model`.

-2. Define the network.
-This step is the same as the common network definition.
-(You do not need to manually configure the precision of any specific operator.)
+2. Define a network: This step is the same as that for defining a common network (no new configuration is required).

-3. Create dataset.You can learn detail step at <https://www.mindspore.cn/docs/programming_guide/en/master/dataset_sample.html>.
+3. Create a dataset: For details, see [Quick Start of Dataset](https://www.mindspore.cn/docs/programming_guide/en/master/dataset_sample.html).

-4. Use the `Model` API to encapsulate the network model and optimizer.
-You can learn how to set parameter `amp_level` through <https://www.mindspore.cn/docs/api/en/master/api_python/mindspore.html#mindspore.Model>.
-In this step, MindSpore automatically converts the operators to the required format.
+4. Use the `Model` API to encapsulate the network model, optimizer, and loss function, and set the `amp_level` parameter.
+For details, see [MindSpore API](https://www.mindspore.cn/docs/api/en/master/api_python/mindspore.html#mindspore.Model).
+In this step, MindSpore automatically selects an appropriate operator to convert FP32 to FP16.

-A code example is as follows:
+The following is a basic code example.
+First, import the required libraries and declarations, and define the LeNet-5 network model.

 ```python
 import numpy as np